Rose of Nevada

-Rose of Nevada is a 2025 British science fiction drama film written, edited, composed and directed by Mark Jenkin.
+Rose of Nevada is a 2025 British time travel drama film written, edited, composed and directed by Mark Jenkin.
 Starring George MacKay and Callum Turner, the film tells the story of a fishing vessel that was lost at sea 30 years ago, and mysteriously reappears in the harbour of a fishing village.

 The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on 30 August 2025.
+It was theatrically released in the United Kingdom by BFI Distribution on 24 April 2026.